tomalec/articles/Starcounter/starcounter-include-3.0.0.md

 ### Default slot (`<slot></slot>`) is now served from serverside for default `declarative-shadow-dom`

-Back then, when we were creating `<slot ...>` elements for every (not-yet-distributed) Light DOM element, there was no need for default `<slot>`.
+Back then, when we were creating named `<slot ...>` elements for every (not-yet-distributed) Light DOM element, there was no need for default `<slot>`.
 Now it's useful and required.

 Since we discourage to add it manually in `declarative-shadow-dom` in any app - as you may hijack other apps' elements, we will create it automatically and append it to the bottom of the merged view.
 So, all not assigned elements from all the apps will be by default distributed at the very bottom of each view.

 This could be changed in specific layout composition stored in DB.
 Then, when you are already aware of all the apps running, you are free to place it anywhere you want, or event not placed it at all.

 ✏️ For this change, you need no action.
-The result will look exactly the same as before - default `<slot>` is on the bottom in the place where all automatically created `<slot ...>` elements were placed.
+The result will look exactly the same as before - default `<slot>` is on the bottom in the place where all automatically created named `<slot ...>` elements were placed.
 Just for the new specific compositions make sure you have it there (if you want it, naturally).

 ### `<starcounter-include>` is Custom Element v1